I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/61883/ns-61883-_cmp_get_plug_handle.md

 `Type`

 The type of the plug.
 This can be CMP_PlugOut for an output plug, or CMP_PlugIn for an input plug.

+`hPlug`

+On output, a handle to the plug specified with PlugNum and Type.

 ## Remarks
 If successful, the IEC-61883 protocol driver sets <b>Irp-&gt;IoStatus.Status </b>to STATUS_SUCCESS.